WebAssembly/extended-name-section/proposals/extended-name-section/Overview.md

 The global names subsection is a `name_map` which assigns names to a subset of globals in the [global index space](https://github.com/WebAssembly/design/blob/master/Modules.md#global-index-space).

+#### Elem segment names

+The element segment names subsection is a `name_map` which assigns names to a subset of element segments in the [element index space](https://github.com/WebAssembly/bulk-memory-operations/blob/master/document/core/syntax/modules.rst#indices).

+#### Data segment names

+The data segment names subsection is a `name_map` which assigns names to a subset of data segments in the [data index space](https://github.com/WebAssembly/bulk-memory-operations/blob/master/document/core/syntax/modules.rst#indices).